 118 students sat the Grade 10 examination with 69 students achieving a score of 75% or higher.
 In Grade 12, 83 students were entered for the examination and 26 of those in the Science stream achieved 75% and above (Distinction), including all eleven girls who had entered.
 50 students were entered for the Commerce stream and of these, 34% achieved Distinction.

 The school campus is a total of 35,000 sq. ft and comes equipped with a number of classrooms with interactive white boards, audio visual equipment and the latest computers.
 Facilities include a library with more than 30,000 books, sporting areas, book store, prayer room, activity room, canteen as well as a number of science and computer laboratories.

-Fees range between 3,368 AED per year for KG students to 6,368 AED per year for Grade 12 students.
-This is a relatively very affordable school.
+Fees range between AED 4,498 per year for KG students to AED 8,506 per year for Grade 12 students.
+There are additional fees of approximately AED 400 per year to cover stationery, ICT and a medical, and additional fees for CBSE Grade 10 and 12 exam entries.
+There is also a one-off Admission fee of AED 500.
+This is a very affordable school.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information